100% Customer Satisfaction Guarantee

 5. Lilac

 The fragrant blooms of Lilac are already in full swing by early summer - their large flower heads filling the garden with an unmistakable perfume.
-Syringa vulgaris cultivars make attractive specimens even when not in flower.
-Heart-shaped foliage cloaks the branching stems of this upright shrub or small tree.
-Try double variety Lilac 'Michael Buchner' or the well loved 'Katherine Havemeyer' for a classic cottage garden specimen shrub.
+Syringa vulgaris cultivars make attractive specimens even when not in flower, with heart-shaped foliage cloaking the branching stems of this upright shrub.
+Try double variety Lilac 'Madame Lemoine' or the well-loved 'Katherine Havemeyer' for a classic cottage garden specimen shrub.
 If space is at a premium, Lilac 'Palibin' is perfectly proportioned for growing in containers on the patio.

 6. Penstemon

 Penstemons are relentless!
 Flowering from June, they will continue throughout the summer bringing months of colour to your borders.
 The Pensham cultivars are particularly tough, withstanding cool temperatures and changeable weather that so often dominates the British summer.
 Upright flower spikes of tubular blooms rise from attractive clumps of evergreen foliage.
-These hard working plants remain neat and tidy throughout the summer, making excellent choices for filling gaps in summer borders.
+These hard-working plants remain neat and tidy throughout the summer, making them excellent choices for filling gaps in borders.

 7. Philadelphus

 Commonly known as Mock Orange, Philadelphus is well loved for its early summer display of perfumed flowers.
-Double flowered Philadelphus 'Virginal' is one of the best with pure white blooms that are loved by bees and butterflies.
-If you enjoy colourful foliage then the golden variety 'Yellow Hill' is worth considering.
+Double-flowered Philadelphus 'Virginal' is one of the best, with pure white blooms that are loved by bees and butterflies.
+If you enjoy colour, then the rose-tinged variety 'Petite Perfume Pink' is worth considering.
 Varigated forms such as Philadelphus coronarius 'Variegatus' are also available.
-Although the impact of the flowers is somewhat diminished against variegated foliage, these variegated forms make fantastic specimens for breaking up the green canvas of a mixed border.
+Although the impact of the flowers is somewhat diminished against variegated foliage, these forms make fantastic specimens for breaking up the green canvas of a mixed border.

 8. Lupin

 Instantly recognisable - the Lupin is another traditional cottage garden perennial.
 Tall towers of pea-like flowers rise above clumps of finely dissected foliage.
-Lupins come in such a wonderful rainbow of colours; their tall stems adding height and structure to early summer borders.
-George Russell gives his names to the 'Russell Hybrids' from which most of our modern cultivars have been bred.
-Having devoted 23 years of his life to perfecting these beauties, he would be pleased to know that they are still as popular as ever!
+Lupins come in a wonderful rainbow of colours; their tall stems adding height and structure to early summer borders.
+George Russell gives his name to the 'Russell Hybrids' from which most of our modern cultivars have been bred.
+Having devoted 23 years of his life to perfecting these beauties, he would be pleased to know that they're still as popular as ever!

 9. Leucanthemum

-There is something particularly charming about the simplicity of the Leucanthemum.
-These large flowered Shasta Daisies are upright perennials that form spreading clumps over time.
+There is something particularly charming about the simplicity of the Leucanthemum, also known as the Shasta Daisy.
+These large flowered plants are upright perennials that form spreading clumps over time.
 Always white, ivory or yellow, there are plenty of different flower forms, from simple, single blooms to frilly doubles such as Leucanthemum x superbum 'Goldfinch'.
 The first flowers appear in June, and continue on throughout the summer, attracting pollinating insects and making lovely cut flowers.
 These robust hardy perennials are easy to grow, blending effortlessly into the careful design of mixed borders or the carefree informality of a wildlife garden.

 10. Alchemilla